 What is term insurance and how does it work?

-Term insurance falls under the umbrella of life insurance and is in fact one of the affordable types of life insurance available in the market.
-Those who seek out this form of insurance select a policy term within which they’d like to avail for a certain coverage and pay a premium.
-This premium paid varies and depends upon the sum assured sought after by the insured individual and other conditions which we will talk about later in this article.
-In the event that this individual dies within the specified time frame mentioned in their term plan, their beneficiaries/ nominees are entitled to a death benefit which is paid for by the insurance company.
+Term insurance falls under the umbrella of life insurance and is, in fact, one of the budget friendly types of life insurance available in the market.
+Those who seek out this form of insurance select a policy term within which they’d like to be covered for a certain coverage and pay a premium.
+This premium paid varies and depends upon the sum assured sought after by the insured individual and other conditions, which we will talk about later in this article.
+In the event that this individual dies within the specified time frame mentioned in their term plan, their beneficiaries/ nominees are entitled to a death benefit, which is paid for by the insurance company.
+The types of term insurance payout, such as one-time lump sum payment; a one-time lump sum payment combined with fixed monthly payouts, and a one-time lump sum payment combined with increasing monthly payouts for a specified period., are chosen at the time of policy purchase and impact how the benefit is received by the nominee.
 Individuals seeking to purchase term insurance can take advantage of a term insurance premium calculator which helps provide them with an estimate of what their premium ought to be.
-They are required to submit information pertaining to their age, gender, medical history, lifestyle preferences, current income, the anticipated annual rise in income, and anticipated retirement details in order for the calculator to provide them with an estimate.
+They are required to submit information pertaining to their age, gender, medical history, lifestyle preferences, current income, the anticipated annual rise in income, and expected annual income growth and planned retirement age in order for the calculator to provide them with an estimate.
+Understanding the types of term insurance payout also helps individuals choose a plan that aligns with their family’s future financial needs.

 As established earlier, term insurance premiums vary.
 Insured individuals are tasked with paying them on a regular basis which may be according to a monthly, quarterly, half-yearly, or annual frequency.
 Death benefits awarded to the insured individuals’ beneficiaries/nominees may be allocated in a number of ways.
 The insured individual makes the decision of how they want the payouts to be, when they purchase their term insurance policy.